clicknium/clicknium-docs/doc/api/python/uielement/get_position.md

 **Parameters:**
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation.
-The unit of parameter is seconds.
-Default is set to 30 seconds
+The unit of parameter is second.
+Default set is 30 seconds

 **Returns:**
-    &emsp;ElementPosition class, the class definition as following:
+    &emsp;ElementPosition class, the class definition as follows:
 ```python
     class ElementPosition: